 Pea and Lentil Report

 Born and raised in the Seattle area, Andrew became a loyal alumnus of Washington State University in 2000, graduating with an Advertising/Marketing degree.
-As the President / G. M. for Spokane Seed Company, Andrew is responsible for all daily operations as well as all Domestic and International trading for the 116-ye
+As the President / G. M. for Spokane Seed Company, Andrew is responsible for all daily operations as well as all Domestic and International trading for the 117-ye

 Pea and Lentil Report

 Born and raised in the Seattle area, Andrew became a loyal alumnus of Washington State University in 2000, graduating with an Advertising/Marketing degree.
-As the President / G. M. for Spokane Seed Company, Andrew is responsible for all daily operations as well as all Domestic and International trading for the 116-year-old company.
+As the President / G. M. for Spokane Seed Company, Andrew is responsible for all daily operations as well as all Domestic and International trading for the 117-year-old company.
 Spokane Seed Company prides itself on supreme processing that permits them to supply the largest and most recognized food companies in the world.

-Andrew is a fourth-generation pulse trader with 23 years’ experience selling Peas, Lentils and Chickpeas.
+Andrew is a fourth-generation pulse trader with 24 years’ experience selling Peas, Lentils and Chickpeas.
 He is a very active member of the US Dry Pea and Lentils Council.
 Andrew serves on the board of the American Pule Association as well as Domestic Marketing Committee Chairman.
 In his spare time, he enjoys many outdoor activities and spending time with his wife and three sons.

 International Markets

-Currently is on the RMBDA board of directors, as well as the alternate to the USDBC
+Currently is on the RMBDA board of directors, as well as the alternate to the USDBC for

 International Markets

-Currently is on the RMBDA board of directors, as well as the alternate to the USDBC for RMBDA, is also on the board of the Colorado Bean Committee grower group.
+Currently is on the RMBDA board of directors, as well as the alternate to the USDBC for RMBDA, and on the board of the Colorado Bean Committee grower group.
 He is regularly asked to speak on the world situation of dried beans to various grower groups, as well as regional, national bean associations and GPC panels.
 He has lived in Dubai and Peru during his tenure in the industry, and travels 75,000+ air miles each year evaluating crop conditions, touring foreign processing & packing facilities, attending food shows, and visiting foreign dried bean markets.

 After 36 years as an international trader of dried beans, Sam is currently employed by Jack’s Bean Company, a grower/processor group with 3 processing plants in North Dakota and Colorado.
-He also markets overseas for other cleaning facilities in three other states, as well as trades beans originating in other countries to long time customers in need of his knowledge and experience in the business.
+He also markets overseas for other cleaning facilities in three other states, as well as trades beans originating in other countries to longtime customers in need of his knowledge and experience in the business.

 Canadian Crop Report